Liesando/CoEditor/README.md

 ### Client

-In order to be allow to work with documents client have to be logged in.
+In order to be allowed to work with documents client have to be logged in.

 After successful authentication client can create a new document or open an existing one.
 When document is loaded into the text area client is able to edit it as he wants.